jolespin/veba/README.md

    \/   |______ |_____] |     |
 ```
 ### Description
 The *Viral Eukaryotic Bacterial Archaeal* (VEBA) is an open-source software suite developed with all domains of microorganisms as the primary objective (not post hoc adjustments) including prokaryotic, eukaryotic, and viral organisms.
-To our knowledge, VEBA is the first end-to-end metagenomics software suite that can directly recover and analyze eukaryotic and viral genomes in addition to prokaryotic genomes with integrated support for CPR.
+VEBA is an end-to-end metagenomics and bioprospecting software suite that can directly recover and analyze eukaryotic and viral genomes in addition to prokaryotic genomes with native support for CPR.
 VEBA implements a novel iterative binning procedure and an optional hybrid sample-specific/multi-sample framework that recovers more genomes than non-iterative methods.
 To optimize the microeukaryotic gene calling and taxonomic classifications, VEBA includes a consensus microeukaryotic database containing protists and fungi compiled from several existing databases.
 VEBA also provides a unique clustering-based dereplication strategy allowing for sample-specific genomes and proteins to be directly compared across non-overlapping biological samples.
-In addition, VEBA is the only pipeline that automates the detection of CPR bacteria and implements the appropriate genome quality assessments for said organisms.

-**VEBA now automates biosynthetic gene cluster identification and novelty scores.**
+**VEBA now automates biosynthetic gene cluster identification and novelty scores for bioprospecting.**

 ___________________________________________________________________
 ### Citation